Used to ESL Games, Activities and Worksheets

 ESL Used to Board Game - Grammar and Speaking: Answering Questions, Guided Discussions, Communicative Practice - Group Work - Intermediate (B1) - 30 minutes

 In this free used to board game, students practice used to and the past simple by discussing and answering questions about childhood memories.
-It is ideal for teenagers and adults.
-This game also provides students with a great opportunity to practice building a conversation about growing up.
-Players take it in turns to roll the dice and move their counter along the board.
-When a player lands on a square, the student on their right asks the player the question on the square about their experience of growing up.
+The game is ideal for teenagers or adults and provides students with a great opportunity to practice building a conversation about growing up.
+Players take turns rolling the dice and moving their counter along the board.
+When a player lands on a square, the student on their right asks them the question on the square about their experience of growing up.
 The player then uses used to and the past simple to answer the question.
-The group then explores the topic by asking follow-up questions and giving comments.
-The first student to reach the finish square wins the game.
+Next, the group explores the topic by asking follow-up questions and giving comments.
+The first player to reach the finish wins the game.

 Growing Up Preview